 On July 13, 2012, we were informed that the SEC had issued a formal order of investigation captioned "In the Matter of New Oriental Education & Technology Group Inc." In that investigation the SEC's enforcement staff has requested documents and information concerning, among other things, the basis for the consolidation of New Oriental China, a variable interest entity of our company, and its schools and subsidiaries, into our consolidated financial statements and other issues related to certain allegations about us contained in a report issued on July 18, 2012 by Muddy Waters LLC.
+Prior to the October 2012 filing of our annual report on Form 20-F for fiscal year ended May 21, 2011, we were informed by SEC's Division of Corporation Finance ("CORPFIN") that, based on our representations made in response to CORPFIN's inquiries, CORPFIN has no objection to our consolidation of New Oriental China into our consolidated financial statements, and also has no objection to the consolidation of our schools into New Oriental China or into our whollyowned subsidiaries in China.
+See "Item 8.
+Financial Information-A. Legal and Administrative Proceedings-SEC Investigation" for more details.
 We are cooperating fully with the SEC in its investigation.
 We cannot predict the timing, outcome or consequences of the SEC investigation.